myke-awoniran/async-prog/Readme.md

 **Definition**
 Tasks do **not** have their own stack.

-They are compiled into **state machines** and resume execution using the thread’s stack.
+They are compiled into **Finite state machines** and resume execution using the thread’s stack.

 **Examples**